-- (3) Consists of Company paid health insurance premiums. - (4) Mr. Awodiran joined the Company in May 2023. - (5) Mr. Moreau left the Company in October 2023.
+- (3) Consists of Company paid health insurance premiums which was discontinued in 2024 - (4) Mr. Awodiran joined the Company in May 2023 and separated service from the Company effective February 18, 2025.

 None of our named executive officers has an employment agreement.